afnanali1992/AF/README.md

 > An example for a simple portfolio website.

 Elements in beautiful READMEs include, but are not limited to: images, screenshots, GIFs, text formatting, etc.
-ASH is an portfolio website developed as a UI template for Tour.co
+ASH is a portfolio website developed as a UI template for Tour.co

 ## Built With